gotham-rs/gotham/examples/handlers/simple_async_handlers_await/README.md

 This example has exactly the same behavior and API as the combinator-based version, and it can be used as a reference when converting your code to use async/await.
-It also leaves the versions of gotham, tokio and hyper the same, and uses the compatibility helpers from the `futures` crate to convert things at the interface boundaries.

 ## Running